MariaSernaZ/Portfolio/README.md

 ## About me

-I'm a front end developer based in Alicante, Spain.
+I'm a Frontend Developer based in Alicante, Spain.

-Let's get in touch!! https://www.linkedin.com/in/maria-serna-zafra/
+**Let's get in touch!!** https://www.linkedin.com/in/maria-serna-zafra/

-Thanks to the support and advices 🎁
+**Thanks to the support and advices** 🎁
   * 📢 [Elena Abril](https://www.linkedin.com/in/elenaabrilmedina/)
   * 📢 [Paricia Vaquero](https://www.linkedin.com/in/patriciavaquerosaenz/)